(Including Credit Reporting Policy)

 6. Storage and security of personal information

-Where we hold your personal information, we will take reasonable steps to ensure that the information is secure and may only be accessed by authorised persons.
+Where we hold your personal information, we will take appropriate measures to ensure that the information is held securely and may only be accessed by authorised persons .
 All personal information transmitted via our virtual private network and our customer management system is encrypted.

 Where we store your personal information electronically, there are restrictions as to who has access to that information, for example there is password protection and locked folders.
 There are also different levels of security access for different individuals, depending on their position in Tandem Corp.
 All hardcopies of personal information are stored in a lockable storage room or lockable offices.